gefercan/articles/README.md

 # Articles

 Different texts I wrote about topics that interest me.
+Some has been published before.
+More upcoming texts soon.

 Copyright (c) 2015-2022 german fernandez.
 All rights reserved.